ParadiseSS13/Paradise/.github/CONTRIBUTING.md

  Due to limitations of the engine, this may not always be possible; but do try your best.

   * Keep your pull requests small and reviewable whenever possible.
-Do not bundle unrelated fix even if it generate more pull requests otherwise.
+Do not bundle unrelated fixes even if not bundling it generates more pull requests.
 In case of mapping PR to add in a feature - consult a maintainer on whether it would be appropriate to split up the PRs to add the feature to multiple maps individually.